gentjankolicaj/bouncing-ball/README.md

+# Bouncing-ball

-# Bouncing-ball is hobby project with gui ,where images are bouncing around.
+- A gui where images are bouncing around.

-Server-client architecture using socket & swing.
+- Server-client architecture using socket & swing.

 # About images in project :